CompuTec/processforce-docs/current/user-guide/quality-control/quality-control-test/quality-control-test.md

 ### Raising Non-Conforming Materials Report - NCMR

-If a Quality Control Test has failed, the user can request an NCMR to be created (click **ADD LINK** here to find out more about NCMR).
+If a Quality Control Test has failed, the user can request an NCMR to be created (click [here](./../ncmr-non-conforming-materials-report.md) to find out more about NCMR).

 To create an NCMR, the user has to check the NCMR checkbox and choose an NCMR Inspector Code in the Defects tab.